 Proverbs 16:2 All the ways of a man are pure in his own eyes, but the Lord weighs the spirits.

 It might be an abomination, but those in authority do evil.
 They might have very serious character flaws which makes their victims get caught up in the effects of their flaws.
 What is so maddening is that these people justify their evil—seeing it as good—and they will turn around and they will blame the innocent for the evil that occurs.

 For example, the proverb says that "all the ways of a man are pure in his own eyes."
-The incompetent man does not think to himself, "I am really dumb, stupid, idiotic, and I should not even have this job."
+The incompetent man does not think to himself, "I am really dumb, stupid, idiotic, and I shouldn't even have this job."
 The sexually immoral person really does not see himself in that way.
-For instance, most prostitutes will say, "Yes, I am doing something that is wrong according to the law, but I am providing a service that is needed and wanted.
-If it was not needed and wanted there would not be any business for what I am doing."
+For instance, most prostitutes will say, "Yes, I'm doing something that's wrong according to the law, but I'm providing a service that is needed and wanted.
+If it wasn't needed and wanted there wouldn't be any business for what I'm doing."
 They justify themselves.
 They are pure in their own eyes.
 They may even come to the place where, if somebody leaves something of value on the front seat of an automobile and they take it, (perhaps they are then caught an hour later), they will get around to blaming the person who was stupid enough to leave it on the seat of their car in the first place!

 Look at the enemies of Jesus.
 They felt justified in taking His life on the grounds that He was stirring up the people.
 There was never anybody more innocent who ever lived on the face of the earth.
 And yet they justified what they were doing because the people were being stirred up by Him.
 They accused Him of being a revolutionary threat to community stability.